defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/65-modlishka.md

 cp extra/docker/* .
 ```

 Modlishka can take command line arguments or a configuration file.
 We are opting to use the configuration file.
-Lets add the following to `~/Desktop/op/docker/modlishka/modlishka-data/config.json`
+Add the following to `~/Desktop/op/docker/modlishka/modlishka-data/config.json`

 ```json
 {